nzherald/crashes-2018/text/article.md

 Data released to the _New Zealand Herald_ by _NZTA_ suggests that New Zealanders are still partying, driving, and then crashing.

 Since the start of the year 2000 there have been 444 crashes recorded between midnight and 6 am on New Year's day.
-12 of these were fatal, 33 resulted in serious injuries, and 108 caused minor injuries.
+Twelve of these were fatal, 33 resulted in serious injuries, and 108 caused minor injuries.

-The next worst morning was February 6, with nearly half the number of crashes.234 crashes were recorded in the same time period.
+The next worst morning was February 6, with nearly half the number of crashes - 234 in the same time period.

-The combination of New Year's morning and Waitangi Day morning as the two worst mornings on our roads suggests that New Zealander's are not managing their partying and transport safely.
+Like New Year's morning, Waitangi Day morning falls on a national holiday when many people have been out celebrating and drinking the night before.

 ---